thoutbeckers/kotlin-mpp-example/README.md

 ```bash
 MPP_NO_ANDROID_SDK=true ./gradlew iosTest
 ```

+Or see the `firebase` branch, for an alternative `build.gradle` that automatically detects if the Android SDK is installed or not.

 You can also add this variable to the custom shell script in the Framework build in XCode.